nasa/scrub/docs/reviewing.md

 Results can be pushed to Collaborator manually by executing the following command from the same location as you performed your SCRUB analysis:

-    python3 <SCRUB root>/module_helper.py scrub.targets.collaborator.do_collaborator scrub.cfg
+    scrub run --targets collaborator

 Please refer to the [Detailed Configuration](configuration.md) page for more information about Collaborator configuration inputs.

 ### Automated Invocation

-There is a section of the scrub.cfg file that can be used for pushing results to Collaborator automatically.
+There is a section of the `scrub.cfg` file that can be used for pushing results to Collaborator automatically.
 For more information about the expected inputs for this process, please refer to the [Detailed Configuration](configuration.md) page.
 SCRUB analysis will be performed normally, but before execution is completed SCRUB will create a new Collaborator review that is initialized with all of the SCRUB results.